 For example, Facebook India MD, Kirthiga Reddy discussed gender discrimination.
 But she actually discussed gender stereotyping that happens in our mind.
 She gave examples of her children understanding gender stereotyping and reacting to that.
 It was never about workplace gender discrimination.
-In fact when she answered a question on gender discrimination she clearly stated that she had never faced that issue in her working life.
+In fact, when she answered a question on gender discrimination she clearly stated that she had never faced that issue in her working life.

-In the discussion of gender discrimination at workplaces she also debunked the popular feminist theory of gender wage gap and stated that one’s pay is decided by how much negotiation one can do.
+In the discussion of gender discrimination at workplaces she also debunked the popular feminist theory of the gender wage gap and stated that one’s pay is decided by how much negotiation one can do.
 From her experience, she found that women don’t negotiate much on their salary and hence they don’t get paid as much they could have got.
-On the contrary she said that a man would negotiate till the end and hence he would get a higher pay.
+On the contrary, she said that a man would negotiate till the end and hence he would get higher pay.

 However, I will say this was one conference where such blame game was never attempted.
 These figures were taken at their face value and women were encouraged to come out and be successful entrepreneurs.

-It was a pleasant surprise to me when Sairee told that “marriage and career are married to each other”, that in a way set the context of the conference that Sheroes wanted to find solution to problems within the framework of our social constraints and keeping marriage and care-giving role for women intact.
-Once again I felt good to be an Indian and privileged to attend a conference where women don’t just blame everything on men and pass the buck to the so called Patriarchy.
+It was a pleasant surprise to me when Sairee told that “marriage and career are married to each other”, that in a way set the context of the conference that Sheroes wanted to find a solution to problems within the framework of our social constraints and keeping marriage and caregiving role for women intact.
+Once again I felt good to be an Indian and privileged to attend a conference where women don’t just blame everything on men and pass the buck to the so-called Patriarchy.
 This is the attitude I am fed up with when attending meetings of commoners and watching debates on TV.
-This positive attitude towards life told me that today’s feminists are probably thousands of miles away from real women and no wonder why feminism is turned down by majority of women today.
+This positive attitude towards life told me that today’s feminists are probably thousands of miles away from real women and no wonder why feminism is turned down by the majority of women today.

 In fact, Sairee’s opening speech also gave us a clear picture of bringing men in the conversation of women empowerment and women to make the difference themselves.
-Her mention that “we are not going to be treated differently” showed me new ray of hope contrary to all popular feminist speeches where they feel proud to get alimony in-spite of being well educated and well paid and in spite of getting all benefits they end up blaming men.
+Her mention that “we are not going to be treated differently” showed me a new ray of hope contrary to all popular feminist speeches where they feel proud to get alimony in-spite of being well educated and well paid and in spite of getting all benefits they end up blaming men.

-Unfortunately we don’t find such empowered women appearing on TV debates and thus our idea of Indian women reduce only to portrayal of some greedy, unscrupulous women who wants to screw happiness of some men in order to get empowered.
+Unfortunately, we don’t find such empowered women appearing on TV debates and thus our idea of Indian women reduce only to the portrayal of some greedy, unscrupulous women who want to screw happiness of some men in order to get empowered.
 In fact, I felt that it is in the interest of all women such sheroes need to come out and regularly take part in all open discussions so that greedy women who hide under the masks of feminists can be exposed.
 I realized why Sairee mentioned that she intentionally avoids all women’s day speeches she gets invited to.

 There was another good conversation that I would remember from this conference.
-One entrepreneur while presenting her business mentioned about a solution for the mothers.
-One of the female jury members who were also a mentor for start-ups corrected her saying – ‘say parents’.
+One entrepreneur while presenting her business mentioned a solution for the mothers.
+One of the female jury members who were also a mentor for start-ups corrected her saying – ‘say, parents’.
 Well, the message was clear, today no one can segregate a mother and a father based on their role and hence the solutions need to cater to both.
-In modern knowledge economy, the gynocentric approach is no longer acceptable.
+In a modern knowledge economy, the gynocentric approach is no longer acceptable.
 That had forced me to think that feminists who appear on behalf of all women actually make fool of themselves and they are taking the generation further away from reality and unless real sheroes come up strongly in debunking such feminist theories Indian women will never be truly empowered.